httpwg/http-extensions/draft-ietf-httpbis-digest-headers.md

 multiple requests or connections.

-This document obsoletes RFC 3230 and therefore the Digest and Want-Digest HTTP fields; see {{obsolete-3230}}.
+This document obsoletes {{RFC3230}} and therefore the Digest and Want-Digest HTTP fields; see {{obsolete-3230}}.